atsushieno/mugene-ng/README.md

 ## What is this?

 This is the successor of my [mugene](https://github.com/atsushieno/mugene/) [Music Macro Language](https://en.wikipedia.org/wiki/Music_Macro_Language) compiler to Kotlin Multiplatform (from C#), so that I can go forward and improve the entire ecosystem and toolchains.
-Now it can be used as a JVM library, native library, or a JavaScript library, as well as standalone native compiler or a JVM standalone jar.
+Now it can be used as a JVM library, native library, a JavaScript library, or even a WebAssembly library, as well as standalone native compiler or a JVM standalone jar.

 The new version in Kotlin has preliminary support for MIDI 2.0 UMP stream format beyond the past C# version did.
 Any new features will be developed only in this project.